 This is why it’s crucial for you to start thinking about taking the necessary actions to mitigate your EMF exposure.

 The goal here is to be able to enjoy the benefits of technology without being subjected to the adverse health effects that tag along.
 Here are some ways you can do that.

 Cut Your EMF Exposure

-There are literally thousands of high-quality peer-reviewed scientific studies linking this type of radiation to negative health effects like cancer and infertility.
-In one such study, scientist Dr. Martin Pall calls WiFi an important threat to human health and details seven well-established effects of WiFi exposure, including sperm dysfunction, cell damage, and oxidative stress.
+In one such study, scientist Dr. Martin Pall calls WiFi an important threat to human health.
+He also explained seven well-established effects of WiFi exposure, including sperm dysfunction, cell damage, and oxidative stress.

-In short, there are a lot of WiFi health risks that make limiting your exposure worthwhile.
+So, in short, there are many WiFi health risks that make limiting your exposure worthwhile.

-If you have children, this is even more important, because children and babies are more vulnerable to damage from EMF radiation than adults.
+This is even more important if you have children because children and babies are more vulnerable to EMF-induced health effects than adults.

 So, to begin with, you definitely don’t want a WiFi router in the bedroom.
 (In fact, we recommend you keep all electronics out of your bedroom.)
-You want your WiFi router radiation at the safest distance possible.
+Experts recommend keeping your WiFi router at the safest distance possible.

 Turn Off Your WiFi When You’re Asleep at Night